Destinations Italy Umbria & Le Marche

 Near Terni

-A 165-metre Roman-engineered waterfall — the highest man-made falls in Europe, channelled by the consul Manius Curius Dentatus in 271 BC.
+A 165-metre man-made waterfall, Roman in origin, which Regione Umbria calls one of the highest in Europe; channelled by the consul Manius Curius Dentatus in 271 BC.
 The water is released on a published schedule (mornings and afternoons in season); check the website.
-Several walking trails from short to multi-hour.
+Several walking trails, from short to multi-hour.

 €12Scheduled releaseSeveral trails